jasondaledavis/molecule/readme.md

 = 1.8.1 =
 * Removed extra / from meta in blogs

+= 1.8.2 =
+* Revised CSS to match DEMO on molecule.element502.com

+NOTE:
 Only the default and dark color schemes are accessibility ready.